[This text is originally sourced and adapted from the Trailside Nature Museum’s site here.]

 Another important part of the Leatherman’s personality worth mentioning is that he never harmed a soul, and under his rather terrifying appearance was a harmless and gentle person.
 He is known to have lost his temper only a few times – shaking his cane and shouting at children who pelted him with rocks; an understandable response, however.

-The disproven story is that the Leatherman was a Frenchman known as Jules Bourglay of the city of Lyon.
-When younger, Jules had a promising career in a leather factory and was engaged to the factory owner’s daughter.
+The disproven story is that the Leatherman was a Frenchman known as Jules Bourglay* of the city of Lyon.
+Allegedly, when younger, the young man had a promising career in a leather factory and was engaged to the factory owner’s daughter.
 Due to a severe oversight on his part, he either accidentally tipped over a lantern late one night and burnt the factory down or another version says that he made a serious error in the accounts which he kept, causing a big loss to the business.
 The story says he lost his job and was disowned by his fiancee’s father, and having lost all his hopes in life, he took a packet boat to America and became the Leatherman, doing penance for the rest of his life and following the existence of torturous isolation and self-imposed physical hardship.

 The Leatherman survived the blizzard of ‘88, but at the end of the winter of 1889, he was found dead in his cave on the Dell farm in Briarcliff.
 Because he was such a well known personality, a coroner’s inquest was held, during which some interesting facts were brought to light.

 An Unusual Figure Who Lived an Unusual Life in Our Region

 The Leatherman’s grave site at Sparta Cemetery was exhumed in 2011 in an attempt to find and relocate his remains.
 No bones or evidence was found other than some nails (possibly coffin nails).
 The dirt and nails were relocated to another site at the Cemetery and a large headstone marked simply “The Leatherman” was placed at the new site, replacing the 1953 stone marked with a name that was never his.